music influence explorer

 About this page

-Artists like Miles Davis today include John Coltrane, Bill Evans, Wayne Shorter, Herbie Hancock.
+Artists like Miles Davis today include John Coltrane, Bill Evans, Herbie Hancock, Weather Report.
 If you enjoy Miles Davis, these artists share similar sonic qualities, influences, and emotional range.

 Bands like Miles Davis and songs like Miles Davis are among the most searched music discovery queries — rootz.guru goes deeper by tracing the roots of the sound itself, not just surface-level similarity.